photoprism/photoprism/README.md

 If any of those organizations changes their mind, they are welcome to [reach out to us](mailto:hello@photoprism.org).

+## Disclaimer ##

+We'd like to remind everyone that we are no full-time marketing specialists but developers that work a lot and enjoy a bit of sarcasm from time to time.
+Please let us know when there is an issue with our "nuance and tone" and we'll find a solution.

 [help]: https://groups.google.com/a/photoprism.org/forum/#!forum/help
 [license]: https://github.com/photoprism/photoprism/blob/develop/LICENSE
 [patreon]: https://www.patreon.com/photoprism